google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 const fieldNode = Blockly.ASTNode.createFieldNode(field);
 const inputNode = Blockly.ASTNode.createInputNode(input);
 ```
-### Using AST nodes
+### Use AST nodes
-We use these nodes in our cursor in deciding where to go and what to draw.
+We use these nodes in our cursor to decide where to go and what to draw.

 Every node can:
 1. Return the node below it (`in()`)